Dollar rises as U.S. yields fall with stock losses

 “Could (Monday’s performance) change the trend?”
 Christopher said.
 “I doubt it.”

-Traders are favouring riskier, non-U.S. assets even as U.S. yields remain the highest among developed markets, which has supported the dollar until recently.
+Traders are favoring riskier, non-U.S. assets even as U.S. yields remain the highest among developed markets, which has supported the dollar until recently.

 “Yet the dollar has kept sliding, and sizable positions have built up betting on a deeper drop,” BlackRock’s global chief investment strategist Richard Turnill wrote in a note to clients.